 Quinidine potentiates the actions of depolarizing (succinylcholine, decamethonium) and non-depolarizing (d-tubocurarine, pancuronium) neuromuscular blocking agents.
 These phenomena are not well understood, but they are observed in animal models as well as in humans.
 In addition, in vitro addition of quinidine to the serum of pregnant women reduces the activity of pseudocholinesterase, an enzyme that is essential to the metabolism of succinylcholine.

 Non-interactions of quinidine with other drugs: Quinidine has no clinically significant effect on the pharmacokinetics of diltiazem, flecainide, mephenytoin, metoprolol, propafenone, propranolol, quinine, timolol, or tocainide.

-Before prescribing quinidine sulfate as prophylaxis against recurrence of atrial fibrillation, the physician should inform the patient of the risks and benefits to be expected (see CLINICAL PHARMACOLOGY).
+Before prescribing quinidine gluconate as prophylaxis against recurrence of atrial fibrillation, the physician should inform the patient of the risks and benefits to be expected (see CLINICAL PHARMACOLOGY).
 Discussion should include the facts:

-that such data as are available suggest that treatment with quinidine sulfate is likely to increase the patient’s risk of death.
+- that such data as are available suggest that treatment with quinidine gluconate is likely to increase the patient's risk of death.

 Animal studies to evaluate quinidine's carcinogenic or mutagenic potential have not been performed.
 Similarly, there are no animal data as to quinidine's potential to impair fertility.

 Animal reproductive studies have not been conducted with quinidine.
 There are no adequate and well-controlled studies in pregnant women.
 Quinidine should be given to a pregnant woman only if clearly needed.